hmphus/there-edge-extras/README.md

-# Extras controls for ThereEdge
+# Extra controls for ThereEdge

 This is a collection of extra controls for ThereEdge.